 Below are a list of known scholarships that you should pursue:

-The first one is available only to COCC Aviation Students:
+The first two are available only to COCC Aviation Students:

 Nadine and Cal Butler Aviation Scholarship